 And what about those naturally smart people that just seem to understand material, their place in the world, the people in it, and the connections between.
-The jack of all trades!
-There are those among us who naturally fit into occupations without ever going to school?
+The Jack (or Jane) of all trades!
+There are those among us who innately fit into occupations without ever going to school?
 There are also those with eclectic education, mixed degrees, or vast amounts of experience, yet so many employers are stuck in the mode that the degrees on the CV (resume) holds the most value.
 Do we not admire the ones that break the mould, go against the status quo and stand apart?
 Because those are the free thinkers that will bring change and innovation to our businesses, thus our world in the future; a future that is not yet defined.
 It will be those who can connect the dots in their learning that we will need, not those who are good at memorizing facts and figures; in essence the good student will be outdated.
 Won’t we need good teachers that teach you how to think, communicators that can clarify concepts, resourceful people like MacGyver that can make stuff out of nothing, and people good at bringing people together excited about creation?
-Working in teams, sharing knowledge, and getting alone are very important factors for our not so distant future.
+Working in teams, sharing knowledge, and getting along are very important factors for our not so distant future.

 Does everyone need a teacher to learn?
 Did Confucius or Aristotle?
 And what stops us from reading everything we can find to get the information we need to be good at something we are interested in without getting a degree?
 Shouldn’t the education system keep up with the Internet, and those kids born with devices in their hands?
 Who will be teaching them?
 Me?
 You?
 Who is going to teach our teachers how to teach them?
 But then again how will the institutions of education make all that money off students if education were accessible to all, different or even free, and not verified by the completion of the course, or further validated by that piece of paper at the end?
 Do we need a new way to measure ourselves against one another?
 Whatever happened to skill based competencies?
 Oh so many questions!